city_hall

 Nearly 100% of donated clothing and textiles are recovered!
 They are separated into 3 grades: usable clothing, wiping cloth grade, and fiber conversion grade.

-• About 45% of donated textiles are sold as second hand apparel, either through charitable organizations or for-profit exporters that sell baled clothing to developing countries.
+• About 45% of donated textiles are sold as second hand apparel.
+They are sold either to charities or for-profit exporters that export clothing to developing countries.

 • Another 30% is turned into industrial wiping cloths.
-ERC Wiping Products (Lynn, MA) cuts used clothing and other textiles into rags and sells them to commercial garages and public works operations.
+Textiles are cut into rags and sold to places like commercial garages.

-• The remaining 20% is sent to fiber converters where textiles are broken down into their basic fiber components to be re-manufactured into insulation for cars and homes, carpet padding or soundproofing materials.
+• The remaining 20% is broken down into their basic fiber components.
+They are re-manufactured into insulation, carpet padding, or soundproofing materials.

 Upcoming events